Blueraptor66/Gitproject/README.md

 # Gitproject
-This is my first Git and Github repo.
+This is my first Git Repo.